brentp/peddy/README.md

  + families with at least N members
  + families with at least N children
  + [not yet] families with at least N generations
+ + coefficient of relatedness given relation defined in the pedigree.

 Also, given a pedigree file and a VCF file pedagree provides tools to: